-Sitting is the new smoking: Stand up for Your Back
+Sitting is the new smoking: Stand up for Your Back & Joints

 Do You Sit for Prolong Periods of Time?

-How Sitting Hurts Your Back and Neck
+How Sitting Hurts Your Back, Neck and Joints

 Spending much of your day in a seated position can leave your spine sore, stiff, and in pain.
 Plus, the longer you stay seated, the more likely you are to let your posture slide.
 Slouching and poor posture can put strain on your spinal discs.
 In addition, while sitting, we are often working on a computer or writing at desks that results in a forward head position, rounded shoulder posture—aka “poor posture syndrome.”

 - Be mindful of your posture, sit tall in your chair, your feet flat on the ground about hip-distance apart, with your knees bent at a 90-degree angle.

 - Set a timer on your computer for a stand-and-stretch break every 30 minutes, focus on a point 20 feet or further to give the small muscles of your eyes a rest.

 - Add the “4 soothing chair stretches” listed below to your day.

 - Rather than having a sit down meeting, invite your coworkers to take a walk during your discussion.